Corrigan Moving Systems Blog Series: 3 Things Every Relocation Package Needs

 “Given today’s housing market and economy, companies covering the cost of short-term storage provide a huge advantage in terms of recruiting the best talent,” explained Marabeth.
 “With interest rates and rental costs spiking, providing additional temporary storage is an incredible benefit.
 It is very likely that transferees will need more time than years past to find housing, especially in cities and hot real estate markets.”

 “The housing market is just wild right now,” added Christine.
 “If finding an apartment or buying a home is taking longer due to high demands, that transferring employee is going to be under a lot of stress.
 If a company were to provide temporary housing, even for a few weeks, that employee will be able to have so much stress alleviated.
-Some companies have corporate apartments that they lease permanently, and allow transferring employees to use for weeks at a time.
+Some companies have corporate apartments that they lease permanently and allow transferring employees to use them for weeks at a time.
 Other companies choose to cover the cost of a hotel.
-However a company chooses to handle temporary housing, it’s a really critical benefit these days.
+However, a company chooses to handle temporary housing, it’s a really critical benefit these days.
 It’s hard enough to find talent willing to relocate, but once they’re hired, you want to have them start their new position with a clear head and great attitude.
 Taking some major burdens off their shoulders will pay dividends to that employee, and in turn, the company.”

 3. Unique Services